janpastorek/Bachelor-Thesis/README.md

 NlgDiscreteStatesActions - is fully functioning nonlocal game discrete environment optimized for discrete states and actions to be used on this environment.

-NlgDiscreteTensorflow - is right now not functioning and will probably be deleted.

 NlgDiscreteSortActions - always sorts actions used on the environment.

 NlgGeneticOptimalization - is fully functioning nonlocal game environment where Genetic algorithm optimizes input rotation gates to learn the best possible way to maximize win_accuracy and therefore CHSH value. (could be set also for complex gates)